rish1614/nlp-spam-classifier/README.md

 ## Overview

-This project serves as a comprehensive pipeline for classifying SMS messages and emails as Spam or Ham (Safe).
-It is designed to be highly modular, allowing developers to experiment with various NLP techniques ranging from standard Bag of Words to fine-tuning HuggingFace Transformers.
+This project serves as a comprehensive, production-ready pipeline for classifying SMS messages and emails as Spam or Ham (Safe).
+It is designed to be highly modular, functioning both as a robust classification tool and an educational progression from standard statistical models (Bag of Words) to state-of-the-art Deep Learning (HuggingFace Transformers).

 **Key Features:**
-* **Progressive Complexity:** Includes 7 distinct Jupyter notebooks moving from basic EDA to DistilBERT.
+* **Progressive Complexity:** 7 distinct Jupyter notebooks structured as a learning curriculum.
 * **Modular Source Code:** Production-ready `src/` directory for text cleaning, feature extraction, and inference.
-* **Dual Deployment:** Features both a Streamlit dashboard for rapid prototyping and a Flask application for standard web deployment.
+* **Dual Deployment:** Features both a Streamlit dashboard for rapid prototyping and a Flask application for traditional web deployment.
 * **Automated Testing:** Integrated unit testing suite using `pytest`.

 <br>